 - 1. Room and board. - 2.
 Attending physician services. - 3.
 Hospital or facility-based professional services. - 4.
 Partial program.
 This may be in a freestanding facility or hospital based.
 Active treatment is provided through specialized programming with medical/psychological intervention and supervision during program hours.
 Partial program means a treatment program of 20 hours or more per week and may include lodging. - 5.
-Substance abuse residential treatment services.
+Substance use disorder residential treatment services.
 These are services from a licensed chemical dependency rehabilitation program that provides intensive therapeutic services following detoxification.
-In addition to room and board, at least 30 hours per week per individual of chemical dependency services must be provided, including group and individual counseling, client education and other services specific to chemical dependency rehabilitation.

-- 1. Substance use disorder services provided by a non-network provider. - 2.
-Services for substance use disorder disorders not listed in the current edition of the Diagnostic and Statistical Manual of Mental Disorders. - 3.
-Services, care or treatment that is not medically necessary. - 4.
-Services to hold or confine a person under chemical influence when no medical services are required, regardless of where the services are received. - 5.
-Telephonic substance use disorder treatment services, unless such services are provided in accordance with Medica's telemedicine policies and procedures. - 6.
-Services, including room and board charges, provided by health care professionals or facilities that are not: - appropriately licensed, - certified, or - otherwise qualified under state law to provide substance use disorder services.
+- 1. Substance use disorder services provided by a non-network provider, except as described in Surprise billing protections. - 2.
+Services for substance use disorders not listed in the current edition of the Diagnostic and Statistical Manual of Mental Disorders. - 3.
+Services, care or treatment that is not medically necessary.

+- 4. Services to hold or confine a person under chemical influence when no medical services are required, regardless of where the services are received. - 5.
+Telephonic substance use disorder treatment services, unless such services are provided in accordance with Medica's policies and procedures. - 6.
+Services, including room and board charges, provided by providers or facilities that are not: - appropriately licensed, - certified, or - otherwise qualified under state law to provide substance use disorder services.